Potter Park Zoo is proud to be accredited by the Association of Zoos and Aquariums.

 In addition to a very lengthy written application, AZA also requires an intense multiple-day on-site inspection and an in-person hearing in front of the Accreditation Commission.
 Once accredited, AZA has a verifiable track record of enforcing its standards and monitors institutions in a variety of ways.
 AZA member institutions are required to repeat the entire accreditation process every five years to assure that they are upholding the continuously evolving standards, incorporating best modern zoological practices in animal welfare and management, and embracing modern AZA philosophies.

 Potter Park Strategic Plan, Master Plan and Annual Reports

-Potter Park Zoo has created a Strategic Plan for 2018-2022.
-The strategic plan outlines our core values ensuring that we will advocate, respect, and care for co-workers, guests, the facility and the animals by demonstrating the outline core values to the left.
+Potter Park Zoo has created a Strategic Plan for 2020-2024.
+The strategic plan outlines our core values ensuring that we will advocate, respect, and care for co-workers, guests, the facility and the animals by demonstrating the outlined core values to the left.

-We also outlined our top 3 goals for Potter Park Zoo.
-Please download the 2018-2022 Strategic Plan to read about these goals and implementation in detail.
+We also outlined our top four goals for Potter Park Zoo.
+Please download the 2020-2024 Strategic Plan to read in detail about these goals and implementation.